brendanpotter00/commuv-web/README.md

 <br />

 # Live Deploy
-I have deployed this section using Netlify for your convience :) [Click Here](https://commuvwebsite.netlify.app/)
+I have deployed this section using Netlify for viewing.
+[Click Here](https://commuvwebsite.netlify.app/)

 <br />